Dundalk F.C.: Youth teams

-Dundalk maintains an academy with youth teams in the U-14, U-15, U-17, and U-19 age brackets of the League of Ireland, in partnership with Malahide United of the Leinster Senior League.
+Dundalk maintains an academy with youth teams in the U-14, U-15, U-17, and U-20 age brackets of the 'EA Sports LOI Academy'.

 Women's teams

-Dundalk do not currently have a women's team in the Women's National League (Ireland) formed in 2011.
-Teams are maintained at Under-17 and Uner-19 level.
+Dundalk do not currently have a women's team in the League of Ireland Women's Premier Division.
+Teams are maintained at Under-17 and Under-19 level that compete in the EA Sports LOI Academy.

-Prior to the formation of the WNLI, a loosely affiliated club, Dundalk City L.F.C., experienced success in the Dublin Women's Soccer League during the 2000–2005 period, culminating in victory in the 2005 Women's FAI Cup Final.
-The club later split over a proposed full merger with Dundalk F.C. and subsequently, both Dundalk City and Dundalk W.F.C. became defunct.
-Dundalk F.C. also maintains a girls team at Under 15 level.
+Prior to the formation of the Women's National League, a loosely affiliated club, Dundalk City L.F.C., competed in the Dublin Women's Soccer League during the 2000–2005 period and won the 2005 Women's FAI Cup Final.

-Scholarships

-A sports scholarship, run by Dundalk Institute of Technology (DkIT) in partnership with the club, "is aimed at those candidates who wish to pursue a full-time third level education whilst simultaneously pursuing a professional soccer playing career with League of Ireland Champions Dundalk FC".